KineticPreProcessor/KPP/docs/source/using_kpp/05_output_from_kpp.rst

    \end{aligned}

-The matrix is sparse and is computed and stored in row compressed sparse format, as shown in :ref:`table-9`.
+The matrix is sparse and is computed and stored in row compressed sparse format, as shown in :ref:`table-hess-fun`.
 The parameter :code:`NJVRP` holds the number of nonzero elements.
 For our :code:`small_strato` example:

 .. code-block:: F90